-3.2.1.Site preparation and construction
+3.2.1.
+Site preparation and construction

-- site clearing/grading and excavation; - explosives manufacture and storage (location and management); - blasting (frequency and methods); - construction of all-season access road and haulage road network, and associated water crossings; - borrow materials requirement (source and quantity); - water management, including water diversions, dewatering or deposition activities required (location, methods, timing); - equipment requirements (type, quantity) and installation; - administrative buildings, garages, other ancillary facilities; - workforce accommodation camp (location, capacity, wastewater treatment); - characterization of the workforce, including the number and transportation of employees, work schedules, and workforce accommodations; - storage and management of hazardous materials, fuels and residues; - construction of the tailings management facility; and - power supply.
+- site clearing/grading and excavation; partial relocation of historic tailings and waste rock; - explosives manufacture and storage (location and management); - blasting (frequency and methods); - establishment of freshwater diversion(s) (locations, methods, timing, volumes);

+- water management, including dewatering or deposition activities required (location, methods, timing, volumes); - equipment requirements (type, quantity and installation); - administrative buildings, garages, other ancillary facilities; - characterization of the workforce, including the number and transportation of employees, and work schedules; - storage and management of hazardous materials, fuels and residues; - construction of processing facility and ancillary buildings; - construction of transmission line; - dam raises at existing tailings management facility; - construction of the new tailings management facility and reclaim pond dams; and - construction or upgrade of on-site water crossings, as needed.

-3.2.2.Operation
+3.2.2.
+Operation

-- mining plan, ore production, ore stockpiling, concentrate production; - storage and handling of materials; - effluent management and treatment (quantity, quality, treatment requirement, and release point); - explosives manufacture, storage and use (storage location and management); - drilling and blasting (frequency and methods); - contribution to atmospheric emissions, including emissions profile (type, rate, and source) - water management on the project site including mine water, storm water, process water, wastewater, water recycling and effluent treatment (quantity, quality, treatment requirements, withdrawal and release point(s)); - ore extraction, ore crushing and treatment; - characterization and management of ore, waste rock, low grade ore, overburden and tailings (storage, handling and transport of the volumes generated, mineralogical characterization, potential for metal leaching and acid rock drainage); - waste management and recycling (other than mine waste such as tailings and waste rock); - characterization of the workforce, including the number and transportation of employees, work schedules, and workforce accommodations;

-3.2.3.
-Decommissioning and abandonment

-- any progressive reclamation and monitoring planned;
+- mining plan, ore production, ore stockpiling; concentrate production; - storage, handling and on-site transport of materials; - explosives manufacture and storage (storage location and management); - drilling and blasting (frequency and methods); - contribution to atmospheric emissions, including emissions profile (type, rate, and source); - water management on the project site including mine water, storm water, process water, wastewater, water recycling and effluent treatment (quantity, quality, treatment requirements, withdrawal and release point(s); - ore extraction, ore crushing and treatment; - possible reprocessing of historic tailings and waste rock; - characterization and management of ore (including ore transported from other mines), waste rock, low grade ore, overburden and tailings (storage, handling and transport of the volumes generated; mineralogical characterization, potential for metal leaching and acid rock drainage); - storage and handling of reagents, petroleum products, chemical products, hazardous materials and residual materials; - waste management and recycling (other than mine waste such as tailings and waste rock); - progressive site reclamation where practical; and - characterization of the workforce, including the number and transportation of employees, and work schedules. - 3.2.3.
+Decommissioning and abandonment - any progressive reclamation and monitoring planned; - the preliminary outline of a decommissioning and reclamation/closure plan for any components associated with the project, including timing (e.g. estimated years to fill open pit with water or return components to a naturalized, productive environment capable of supporting plant, wildlife and fish communities) and unplanned premature closure;

-- the preliminary outline of a decommissioning and reclamation/closure plan for any components associated with the project, including timing and unplanned premature closure; - the ownership, transfer and control of the different project components; - the responsibility for monitoring and maintaining the integrity of the remaining structures; and - for permanent structures, a conceptual discussion on how decommissioning and abandonment could occur.
+- water and effluent management; - the ownership, transfer and control of the different project components; - the responsibility for monitoring and maintaining the integrity of the remaining structures; and - for permanent structures, a conceptual discussion on how decommissioning and abandonment could occur.